Operation Rescue (Kansas): Response to Tiller's murder

 On May 31, 2009, Tiller was assassinated in his church.
 Scott Roeder of Merriam, KS was convicted of first degree murder in the shooting.
 Operation Rescue denounced Tiller's murder in numerous statements, describing it as "cowardly" and "antithetical to what we believe".
 The group also said that Roeder had "never been a member, contributor, or volunteer with Operation Rescue."
 Roeder responded to Newman's disavowal by declaring, "Well, my gosh.
 I've got probably a thousand dollars worth of receipts, at least, from the money I've donated to him."

 The phone number for Operation Rescue's senior policy advisor, Cheryl Sullenger, was found on the dashboard of Scott Roeder's car.
 At first Sullenger, who was convicted for conspiring to blow up a California abortion clinic in 1988, denied any contact with him, saying that her phone number is freely available online.
 Then, she revised her statements, indicating that she informed Scott Roeder of where Dr Tiller would be at specific times:

 "He would call and say, 'When does court start?
 When's the next hearing?'"
 Sullenger said.
 "I was polite enough to give him the information.
 I had no reason not to.
 Who knew?
 Who knew, you know what I mean?"

-Women's Healthcare services was closed following his death.
+Women's Health Care Services was closed following his death.
 There were multiple efforts by a variety of physicians, activists, and organizations to open or reopen an abortion providing facility in Wichita.
-Trust Women Foundation reopened in the same facility in April 2013.
+The Trust Women Foundation reopened in the same facility in April 2013.